tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 Again, terror.

 *I*, unlike Justice, see nuance.
 I saw what Colton did to your daughter.
-I know you don't like to hear this but it's important, he killed her slow, with her own Christmas lights.”
+I know you don't like to hear this but it's important, he killed her slow, choked her with her own lit Christmas lights.”
+It took him singing two full Christmas songs before she died.
+Sleigh Ride and Little Drummer Boy.

 “STOP.”

 “Why?
 You're in law enforcement.
 You saw the autopsy report.
 Evidence of sexual assault.
 Burn marks consistent with cigarettes.
 Clutching her own knocked out teeth in her rigor mortised hand.
 Anal tears.

+Before he became a tweaker (again, you're welcome), as you know, Colton was the rich connected boyfriend, football hero, golden boy, complete psycho of course but he masked well.
+It wasn't her fault she fell for him, she said rather gently.
+Or your fault that he got off scot-free.
+Of *course* he would get off.

-Colton was her rich connected boyfriend before he got deep in drugs.
-Of course he would get off.
-But when you investigated the baby-eating cunt gf and found she did it–you made it your life to manufacture an overwhelming amount of evidence that fuckall to do with Colton, but sure as fuck got him on death row.
-That was you.
-And I made sure nobody realized.
+But when you investigated that baby-eating methhead cunt and found she literally ate chunks of her kiddo–you made it your life to manufacture an overwhelming amount of evidence that had fuckall to do with Colton, but sure as hell got him on death row.
+That was *you*, *Shepherd*.
+And *I* made sure nobody realized.
 You killing your daughter's killer?
 Classic Karma.
-You needed *me*, not handcuffs.
+You needed *me*, not LWOP from my square sister.

-And I know why you tensed up when asked about botched execution.
-Mr. #1 Warden accidentally-on-purpose forgot to deliver the anesthetic.
+And I know why you tensed up when asked about botched executions.
+Mr. #1 Warden accidentally-on-purpose forgot to deliver the anesthetic, didn't you?
 Embry got saline, a paralytic, and a drug to induce cardiac arrest.
 He burned but he couldn't move or scream, drowned in his own lungs, felt his heart explode.
 And you knew.
 Clock *that* tea.”

 “How could you know all this?”

 “Because I'm not a minor, stupid.
 I hung with the Fates in ancient Greece.
 I'm a universal concept since forever.
 I have say on when to cut the thread of life.
 I'm hot Santa.
 A low-key vigilante.
 That's why they keep me around.
 Death doesn't like my attitude–which I have never understood, I'm so chill–but I make sure she knows who the real ones are.”

-“Am I a real one?
+“Am I a real one?"

 “You are.
 Real complicated.
 But do you understand?
 Justice would have had you burned at the stake for commiting I don't even know how many felonies that resulted in the slow painful death of an innocent man.”